Workplace Woes for Women Are More Than the Gender Wage Gap

 As for employers, you should know that you risk losing out on excellent applicants and even long-time employees if you aren’t willing to provide competitive wages.
 The internet, in this sense, is not your friend.
 Salaries are transparent.
 So come to the table with offers and promotions that are appropriate, or you’ll turn off your most coveted candidates.

-The solution: Women must advocate for their own professional growth.
+Women must advocate for their own professional growth.

 Negotiating a salary is tricky.
 For incoming employees, it is difficult to leverage just how much flexibility exists in the job offer.
 For existing employees, it always feels like the wrong time to ask for a promotion or raise.